How Does A Dual Exhaust System Work?

 For many vehicle enthusiasts, the sound of the exhaust system plays a significant role in the overall driving experience.
 A dual exhaust system, especially when paired with performance mufflers or resonators, can produce a more aggressive and sporty exhaust note.
 This can add to the enjoyment and satisfaction of driving, giving your vehicle a unique and distinct sound.

-See also Dual Exhaust System Review
+See also Direct-Fit Muffler 409S Review

 Drawbacks of Dual Exhaust Systems